RchCodes/FitQuestMobileApplication/README.md

 6. Intellectual Property
-All source code, designs, documentation, game assets, and research content in this repository are intellectual property of Wellverse HealthTech & FitQuest Development Team unless otherwise stated.
+All source code, designs, documentation, game assets, and research content in this repository are intellectual property of FitQuest Development Team unless otherwise stated.

 7. Contact
 For inquiries, permissions, or collaboration, contact:
-wellversehealthtech@gmail.com
+fitquest.25@gmail.com